Job Market Paper

 Status: Revised and resubmitted

 Grizzly bears in the Greater Yellowstone Ecosystem, which are currently listed under the Endangered Species Act, are a multi-use species that cause both benefits and damages.
-As the grizzly bear population has increased over time, there has been a corresponding increase in the number of grizzly bear-human conflicts and non-harvest human-caused grizzly bear mortalities.
+As the grizzly bear population has increased over time, there has been an increase in the number of grizzly bear-human conflicts and non-harvest human-caused grizzly bear mortalities.
 Federal protections prevent active management (i.e., direct population control).
-Instead, wildlife managers rely on “reactive” management (i.e., indirect population control through conflict management).
+Instead, wildlife managers rely on reactive management (i.e., indirect population control through conflict management).
 To shed light on when a recovery program ought to transition to active management, a bioeconomic model is constructed and parameterized.
-A representative wildlife agency decides whether or not to enact active management by taking into account how stock-dependent benefits and damages adjust along the recovery path.
+A representative wildlife agency decides whether or not to enact active management by taking into account how stock-dependent benefits and damages adjust along a recovery path.
 Given the assumptions in the base case, the grizzly bear population has surpassed the size at which protections ought to have been removed.
-When a program of active management is a contentious and negotiated settlement with little flexibility, as is the case for grizzly bears, the natural capital value of a live animal may well be negative for an interval of time, during which it is optimal for society to continue conserving the species by developing a buffer.
-The results are sensitive to the institutional specifics and to the magnitudes of key human and ecological parameters.
+When a program of active management is a contentious and negotiated settlement with little flexibility, the natural capital value of a live animal may well be negative for an interval of time, during which it is optimal for society to continue conserving the species by developing a buffer.

 Yellowstone National Park, 2017